Francis Xavier Resch: Biography

 Resch was a graduate of Southern Normal University in Huntingdon, Tennessee and received his degree in languages.
 He taught Latin and German at the public high school in Earlsboro, Oklahoma, in 1912.
 He married Christine Agnes Dienhart, an Episcopalian, on May 1, 1912, who bore him two children.
 The first child died in Earlsboro, but the second child, Frederick Sylvester, born December 31, 1913, lived to become an Episcopal priest and served in a parish in Kingman, Arizona.

 Resch published a newspaper in Earlsboro and later moved it to Shawnee, Oklahoma, in 1913.
 He was superintendent of schools at Leadville, Arkansas, from 1930 to 1962, later moving to Kansas City, Missouri, where he qualified for the priesthood under Bishop Paul Francis Cope who ordained him on March 5, 1939.
 Bishop Cope was consecrated by Archbishop James Bartholomew Ranks of London who came specifically for that purpose to America and thus the Old Catholic Church of America was officially launched in May 1925.

-As an Old Catholic priest, Resch was anxious to promote the growth and impact of the church.
+As an Independent Old Catholic priest, Resch was anxious to promote the growth and impact of the church.
 Bishop Cope was, in the new priest's opinion, too conservative and deliberate, so yielding to the influences brought to bear upon him by Carforian clergy, withdrew from Cope's jurisdiction to that of Carfora.
 He describes this in a letter dated August 19, 1942 to Father Charles Bauer of Chicago: